-We are extending the FB multiplicity correlation analysis to the case of the windows separated both in rapidity and azimuth.
-We are showing that this enables to separate the contributions, arising due to the event-by-event fluctuation in the number of sources and originating from the pair correlation function of a single source.
+We have extended the traditional FB multiplicity correlation analysis by allowing for acceptance windows separated both in rapidity and azimuth.
+We have shown that this can help distinguish the two main contributions to the correlation strength.
+The first of these contributions arises from the event-by-event fluctuation in the number of sources, while the second originates to the single source pair correlation function.

-In mid-rapidity region the first contribution doesn't depend on the distance between the windows in rapidity and azimuth, leading to the long range (LR) correlation.
-This LR contribution is proportional to the scaled event-by-event variance of the number of sources $\omN$.
-So the analysis of this contribution enables to obtain the important quantitative physical information on the magnitude of this fluctuation in the processes under consideration.
+In the mid-rapidity region, the first contribution does not depend on the separation between the windows in rapidity and azimuth, which leads to long range (LR) correlations between window multiplicities.
+This LR contribution was demonstrated to be proportional to the scaled event-by-event variance of the number of sources, $\omN$.
+The analysis of this contribution could hence provide an important, quantitative, physical channel to measure the magnitude of this fluctuation in a given process.

-The second contribution, originating from the correlation between multiplicities produced by a single source, is an effect of the very different physical processes such as the details of string break up, the formation and decay of clusters, resonances or minijets during the string fragmentation.
-Its value (\ref{bSsm}) depends on the distances between the centers of the backward and forward windows in rapidity $\yFB$ and in azimuth $\fFB$.
-This contribution is proportional to the pair correlation function of a single source $\Lambda(\yFB,\fFB)$ and decreases at large separation between windows, leading only to the sort range (SR) correlation.
-The dependence of the SR contribution on $\yFB$ and $\fFB$ can be retrieved from the experimental data on the multiplicity correlation with the FB windows, which are small both in rapidity and in azimuth (see Figs. \ref{sm9} and \ref{sm7} and Table (\ref{param97})).

-We also see (\ref{D_mF}) that the presence of the SR correlation along with the influence on the FB multiplicity correlation inevitably turns a string into a non-poissonian emitter.
+The second contribution is distinct, as it originates from the correlation between multiplicities produced by a single source.
+It can arise from different physical processes such as the formation and decay of clusters, resonances or minijets during the string fragmentation.
+Its value, (\ref{bSsm}), depends on the separation between the backward and forward windows in both rapidity $\yFB$ and azimuth $\fFB$.
+This contribution is proportional to the single source pair correlation function, $\Lambda(\yFB,\fFB)$.
+It decreases to zero at large separation between windows, which means it only contributes to the short range (SR) correlations.
+This contribution's dependence on $\yFB$ and $\fFB$ can be extracted from experimental measurements of the multiplicity correlation between sufficiently small FB windows in rapidity and azimuth, as in Figs.~\ref{sm9} and \ref{sm7}, and Table \ref{param97}.
+We also noted, as in (\ref{D_mF}), that the presence of this SR correlation necessitates that strings are non-poissonian emitters.